Ringwood East

 The employment environment in Ringwood East shows above-average strength when compared nationally

-Education & training had particularly notable concentration with employment levels at 1.3 times the regional average.
-Transport, postal & warehousing employed just 2.9% of local workers, below Greater Melbourne's 5.2%.
-The area appeared to offer limited employment opportunities locally as indicated by the count of Census working population versus resident population.
-In a 12-month period ending September 2025, employment increased by 1.1% alongside labour force increasing by 1.0%, causing the unemployment rate to fall by 0.1 percentage points.
-Greater Melbourne recorded employment growth of 3.0%, labour force growth of 3.3%, with unemployment rising 0.3 percentage points during this period.
-State-level data up to 25-Nov-25 showed VIC employment grew by 1.13% year-on-year, adding 41,950 jobs, with the state unemployment rate at 4.7%.
-National employment forecasts from May-25 suggested national employment should expand by 6.6% over five years and 13.7% over ten years.
-Applying these projections to Ringwood East's employment mix indicated local employment should increase by 6.8% over five years and 14.0% over ten years, though this was a simple weighting extrapolation for illustrative purposes and did not account for localised population projections.
+The area has a particularly notable concentration in education & training with employment levels at 1.3 times the regional average.
+In contrast, transport, postal & warehousing employs only 2.9% of local workers compared to Greater Melbourne's 5.2%.
+The predominantly residential area appears to offer limited local employment opportunities as indicated by the difference between Census working population and resident population.
+Between September 2024 and September 2025, employment increased by 1.1% while labour force increased by 1.0%, causing the unemployment rate to fall by 0.1 percentage points.
+In comparison, Greater Melbourne recorded employment growth of 3.0%, labour force growth of 3.3%, and an increase in unemployment by 0.3 percentage points.
+Jobs and Skills Australia's national employment forecasts from May-25 suggest that national employment is expected to expand by 6.6% over five years and 13.7% over ten years.
+Applying these projections to Ringwood East's employment mix suggests local employment should increase by 6.8% over five years and 14.0% over ten years, though these are simple weighted extrapolations for illustrative purposes only and do not account for localized population projections.

 Frequently Asked Questions - Employment